-- Referred pain: A person feels referred pain at a location other than the source of tissue damage.
+- Referred pain: A person experiences visceral pain at a location other than the source of tissue damage.
 For example, people often experience shoulder pain during a heart attack.

 This type of pain lasts far longer than acute pain, and there is often no cure.
 Chronic pain can be mild or severe.
-It can also be either continuous, such as in arthritis, or intermittent, as with migraines.
-Intermittent pain occurs on repeated occasions but stops in between flares.
+It can also be continuous, such as in arthritis, or intermittent, as with a migraine episode.
+Intermittent pain occurs on repeated occasions but stops between flares.

 If enough cases of acute pain occur, they can create a buildup of electrical signals in the central nervous system (CNS) that overstimulate the nerve fibers.

-This effect is known as “windup,” with this term comparing the buildup of electrical signals to a windup toy.
+This effect is known as “windup,” which compares the buildup of electrical signals to a wind-up toy.
 Winding a toy with more intensity leads to the toy running faster for longer.
 Chronic pain works in the same way, which is why a person may feel pain long after the event that first caused it.

 There are other, more specialized ways of describing pain.